jonnygutierrez/Tatooine/terms.md

 ## DNS:

-it's a service for use names and not use ip address.
+it's a service for use names and not use ip address, is using for find websites

 ![DNS](https://cdn.searchenginejournal.com/wp-content/uploads/2018/10/shutterstock_781493554-760x400.png)